ErzhanAb/password-generator/README.md

-Should the password contain uppercase letters ABCDEFGHIJKLMNOPQRSTUVWXYZ? yes Should the password contain lowercase letters abcdefghijklmnopqrstuvwxyz? yes Should the password contain the characters !#$%&*+-=?@^_? no
+Should the password contain uppercase letters ABCDEFGHIJKLMNOPQRSTUVWXYZ? yes Should the password contain lowercase letters abcdefghijklmnopqrstuvwxyz? yes Should the password contain the characters !#$%&*+-=?@^_? no Do you want to save passwords to a file? yes

 ==================================================
 Generated passwords: 3
 P3dL5z7YxQ
 B2aM8wT9cX
 Y6tP4rV7bN

+Passwords have been saved to passwords.txt
 ==================================================
 Generate passwords again?
 (Yes/No): no
 ==================================================